 \subsection{Maximal Outerplanar Graphs in \texorpdfstring{$B_{0}$}{B0}}

-In this section we characterize the maximal outerplanar graphs which belong to $B_{0}$.
-Clearly \autoref{s3_nin_b0} implies that a maximal outerplanar graph is not in $B_{0}$ as soon as $S_3$ is contained as an induced subgraph.
-We show that a maximal outerplanar graph which does not contain $S_3$ as an induced subgraph is in $B_{0}$.
-I particular we show that \autoref{alg: b0 con out} constructs a $B_0$-EPG representation for a maximal outerplanar graph which does not contain $S_3$ as an induced subgraph.
-Consider first the following simple observation. \begin{observation} Let $G$ be a maximal outerplanar graph which does not contain $S_3$ as an induced subgraph.
-Then the corresponding almost-dual graph $\widehat{G}$ is a path. \end{observation} \begin{proof} Observe that due to \autoref{obs:widehatGtreeAndDegree3} $\widehat{G}$ is a tree with maximum degree $3$.
-Furthermore $S_{3}$ is not an induced subgraph of $G$, hence every vertex of $\widehat{G}$ has at most degree $2$.
-In conclusion $\widehat{G}$ is a path. \end{proof}
+In this section we characterize maximal outerplanar graphs which belong to~$B_{0}$.
+Cameron, Chaplick, Ho\`{a}ng~\cite{E} showed that $S_{3}$ is not in $B_{0}$.
+Thus, any maximal outerplanar graph which is not $S_3$-free is not in $B_{0}$.
+We show by construction that the non-trivial converse of this statement is also true: any $S_3$-free maximal outerplanar graph is in $B_{0}$.
+We first prove that \autoref{alg: b0 con out} constructs a $B_0$-EPG representation of an $S_3$-free maximal outerplanar graph.

-\begin{lemma} Let $G$ be a maximal outerplanar graph that does not contain a copy of $S_3$.
-Let $\widehat{G}$ be its almost-dual graph.
-Then \autoref{alg: b0 con out} constructs a $B_0$-EPG representation of $G$. \end{lemma} \begin{proof} First notice that due to \autoref{obs:widehatGpath} $\widehat{G}$ is a path as required by the input of \autoref{alg: b0 con out}.
+\begin{lemmaMy} Let $G$ be an $S_3$-free maximal outerplanar graph and let $\widehat{G}$ be its almost-dual graph.
+Then \autoref{alg: b0 con out} constructs a $B_0$-EPG representation of $G$. \end{lemmaMy} \begin{proof} First notice that due to \autoref{obs:widehatGtreeAndDegree3} $\widehat{G}$ is a path as required by the input of \autoref{alg: b0 con out}.